-Table 2 presents the number of products, sales, and units sold for the only nonprofit pharmaceutical company, Civica, identified in IQVIA's NSP dataset from 2020 to 2022, as well as the corresponding statistics for for-profit companies showing sales and units sold for the same products.
-The data show that Civica sold 350 million units of 64 products for \$256 million in sales.
-We identified 88 for-profit companies with a total of 20.2 billion units sold and \$13.9 billion in sales for the same products, suggesting that sales for the one nonprofit pharmaceutical company represents about 2 percent of total sales and volume for these products.
+Table 2 presents the number of products, sales, and units sold for the only nonprofit pharmaceutical company, Civica, identified in IQVIA's NSP dataset from 2020-2022, as well as the corresponding sales and units sold for the same products sold by for-profit companies.
+The data show that Civica sold 350 million units and \$256 million in sales for 64 products.
+We identified 73 for-profit companies, with 20,200 million units sold and \$13,900 million in sales for the same corresponding products, suggesting that sales for the one nonprofit pharmaceutical company represents about two percent of total sales and volume.